kamshory/OTP-Pi/README.md

 ## USSD Support

 OTP-Pi allows users to perform USSD commands on individual modems.
-The USSD command, of course, depends on each cellular operator used on each SIM card installed on each modem.
+The USSD command, of course, depends on each telecomunications operator used on each SIM card installed on each modem.

 ## Manual SMS